gravitational/teleport/docs/4.2/quickstart.md

 ![Sessions View](img/sessions.png)

-1. Navigate to `https://[HOST]:3080/web/sessions` in your web browser to see the

-   list of current and past sessions on the cluster.
+1. Navigate to `https://[HOST]:3080/web/sessions` in your web browser to see the list of current and past sessions on the cluster.
 The session you just created should be listed.

-2. After you end a session, replay it in your browser.
+2. After you end a session (type `$ exit` in session), replay it in your browser.
 3. Join the session in your web browser.

 ![Two Recorded Sessions](img/recorded-session.png)